ryansteed/learning-appearance-bias/README.md

 The CLI performs feature extraction, training and cross-validation of a regression model for predicting appearance bias for a given face.

+For a quick summary of the CLI usage, just run:

+`python main.py`

+Feature extraction occurs automatically every time a new regression is trained and no features are available for the input dataset.
+**IMPORTANT**: If your images change, be sure to clear out the cached regression models in the `models` folder by running:

+`rm models/*.pkl`

 To produce features for and cross-validate a regression model on a particular trait (e.g. Trustworthy), run:
 ```
 python main.py --image_dirs [path/to/training-images] [path/to/more-images] ... --label [Trait] -v